alukosdev/ccsp/index/terminology.md

 Dictates that one person/entity cannot complete an entire transaction alone.

 In the case of encryption, a single entity should not be able to administer the issuing of keys, encrypt the data, and store the keys, because this could lead to a situation where that entity has the ability to access or take encrypted data.

+==- Server Replication
+Concerned more about the processing system rather than the data being replicated.
+==-

 #### Service Oriented Architecture \(SOA\)